darbinreyes/subparprogrammer/dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 Huh?
 No sir, because for the termination argument I need actual decrease, so the minimum of these, of this, if this value has to be less h, then b, then b is less than h or c is less than h.
 And this is an equivalence because, these two boolean expressions have the **same value**.

-// My comment. [x] TODO.
-Convince myself of that min equivalence.

 Now, the next thing I wish to do, is to eliminate the lower case letters, obviously, obviously, because little b and h and little c, they only occur in that picture,

-// My comment: "they only occur in that picture" and do not occur in the program we are developing.

 and the sooner I liberate myself from that **picture**, the better.
 Now, ehh, my claim is that there is a simple expression, that has the **same value** as b less than h.
 Is anybody willing to make a suggestion?
 The length of BA or AB, yes, is less than EA, yah, and that follows from similar **triangles**.

-// My comment.
-EUCLID FTW!

 ![a.15](a.15.png)